Yellow Fever Vaccine

 - What happens if I overdose (Yf-Vax)?

-- What should I avoid before or after receiving this vaccine (Yf-Vax)?
+- What should I avoid before or after receiving yellow fever vaccine (Yf-Vax)?

 - What other drugs will affect yellow fever vaccine (Yf-Vax)?